AnnaKalis/AnnaKalis/README.md

 * Tools: Figma, GitHub

 ### Portfolio
-You will find some projects I have worked on on my  ([portfolio website](https://anna-kalis-portfolio.netlify.app/)).
+You will find some projects I have worked on on my  [portfolio website](https://anna-kalis-portfolio.netlify.app/).